-However, a more advanced approach to DFM is not emphasized enough in the industry.
-Truly product performance focused DFM does not simply make your product moldable: it can also enhance your product’s value in terms of its function, quality, supply stability, and the cost it takes to manufacture it.
+However, a more product performance focused DFM does not simply make your product moldable: it can also enhance your product’s value in terms of its function, quality, supply stability, and manufacturing cost.
 We could even call this “Design for Functionality”.

 Unlike many manufacturers, Enplas Life Tech goes beyond the basics to offer this advanced DFM when we see opportunities to help.
 Our customers—innovative medical industry market leaders—tell us again and again how they appreciate this customer-centric practice.

 For example, many companies approach Enplas Life Tech for the manufacture of elastomer fluid seals for diagnostic or medical devices.
 Given the intricacy in shapes and functions of fluid seals, the end product’s performance and quality may diverge greatly depending on whether it went through only basic thoughts of DFM, or a more rigorous, advanced DFM process.

 The below image is a sample of an elastomer fluid seal between a fluid inlet (pipette) and a microfluidic chip.
 Customers’ original designs often come with two or more sealing ports with separate elastomer tips, each to be assembled as a secondary operation after injection molding.
 (See Figure 1 [note: this is a hypothetical design].)